Geo data – support for researchers

 Consent can be orally recorded: A “clear affirmative act” means that the data subject must have taken a deliberate action to consent to the particular processing.
 Consent can be collected through a written or (a recorded) oral statement, including by electronic means.

 A signature is not necessary to remind individuals of their own choice – regardless of if they sign or not, they can change their mind as they please.
-Using a signature to demonstrate consent to a third party is also useless if there is no way to match the given signature to the person giving it – there is no way to prove it is authentic, because it not supposed to be known who is behind that signature.
-Therefore, having a signature is usually unnecessary.
-A check box (and possibly a statement/signature of the person/researcher who collected the consent) should be enough.
-In addition, in order to be able to link a consent form with its respective data subject, you should include the data subject pseudonym in the consent form – the identifier that you will use to track the individual’s data within your research project (like Participant B-42).
+Using a signature to demonstrate consent to a third party is also useless if there is no way to match the given signature to the person giving it – there is no way to prove it is authentic, because it is not known who is behind that signature.
+In addition, a signature can be highly identifiable, thus negating any promise of anonymity and confidentiality given to data subjects.
+A signature can also give the wrong impression to data subjects that the consent form is actually a binding agreement or contract – a promise to contribute that shall not be broken.

 Informed consent responds primarily to core ethical requirements of research projects involving humans deriving from the Helsinki Declaration.
 For example, the obligation to obtain the informed consent of participants in a clinical trial is primarily a measure to ensure the protection of the right to human dignity and the right to integrity of individuals under Article 1 and 3 of the Charter of Fundamental Rights of the EU; it is not conceived as an instrument for data protection compliance.

 There may be circumstances (for example, in clinical trials) in which consent is not the most suitable legal basis for data processing, and other lawful grounds (from GDPR Art 6) should be considered.
-In particular where there is a clear imbalance of power that would imply consent was not ‘freely given‘ in the meaning of the GDPR.
+In particular, where there is a clear imbalance of power that would imply consent was not ‘freely given‘ in the meaning of the GDPR.

 The above guide has been adapted from the official documentation listed below.
 When in doubt, you should consult these guides to accurately assess if your consent is legitimate and appropriate.